forthy42/net2o/wiki/videoconference.md

 Timeshift streaming watchers who skip over parts have to change the position in the queue.
 Since they then don’t have the entire video, they can‘t distribute all of it.
-Everybody still can contribute as much as he consumes, it is still a fair share.
+Everybody still can contribute as much as they consumes, it is still a fair share.

 ### Collection tree and mixing ###